metacommunities/metacommunities/publications/jcult_econ_nov16/log.md

 Look forward to reading the final version in due course.

-TODO: get a definition of platform from Srnicek
+- TODO: get a definition of platform from Srnicek
+- Made notes on Srnicek and McAffee in ~/notes/mcaffee_platform_2017.md